* French firm developed facial recognition technology

 * Macron wants to overhaul tax rules governing tech giants

-* France has proposed a tax on revenues (Adds presidential adviser on Macron-Cook meeting)
+* France has proposed a tax on revenues (Adds new details)

-PARIS, Oct 9 (Reuters) - Apple boss Tim Cook went out of his way on Monday to single out a small French firm behind innovative features in the latest iPhones ahead of meeting with President Emmanuel Macron, who has called for a tougher line on technology company taxes.
+PARIS, Oct 9 (Reuters) - Apple boss Tim Cook went out of his way on Monday to single out a small French firm involved with innovative features in the latest iPhones ahead of meeting with President Emmanuel Macron, who has called for a tougher line on technology company taxes.

-The Apple chief executive paid a surprise visit to Eldim, a Normandy-based firm that develops optical technology used in the facial recognition system inside new top-of-the-range iPhone X smartphones due out next month.
+The Apple chief executive paid a surprise visit to Eldim, a Normandy-based firm that has tested optical technology used in the facial recognition system inside new top-of-the-range iPhone X smartphones due out next month.
 Prices start at $999.

 Face ID, as the iPhone X feature is known, will replace the fingerprint sensor for unlocking the phone and features in Apple's campaign to distinguish the phone from rival devices.